piscinajs/piscina/README.md

 This returns a `Promise` that is fulfilled once all threads have stopped.

+### Event: `'error'`

+An `'error'` event is emitted by instances of this class when:

+- Uncaught exceptions occur inside Worker threads that do not currently handle tasks.
+- Unexpected messages are sent from from Worker threads.

 ### Property: `options` (readonly)

 A copy of the options that are currently being used by this instance.
 This